Program Deployment

 # Recreate a non-persistent program as persistent

-aleph program persist ITEM_HASH
+aleph program persist ITEM_HASHMake a Program Non-persistant

 Recreate a persistent program as non-persistent (item hash will change).
 The program must be updatable and yours